Our Tour Guides

 Pat Canavan comes to Sarasota from Dublin, Ireland, by way of Toronto and Boston.
 In Boston, several years as a Duck Boat tour guide honed his gift of gab.
 His varied experience and interests include Civil War reenacting (on the losing side), beekeeping (until he experienced anaphylaxis after a sting), and Special Olympics coaching.
 He is a certified Florida Master Naturalist and an active member of the Coast Guard Auxiliary.
 He loves his three big rescued dogs (and his wife, too).

-Jerome Chesley, leader of DST Public Art Tours, is a painter whose background in education includes teaching in both public school and college level.
+Jerome Chesley, leader of DST Public Art Tours and the Art Crawl Trolley, is a painter whose background in education includes teaching in both public school and college level.
 He continues to teach painting in Florida where he is currently the president of the Florida Watercolor Society, and a docent for the Fine Arts Society of Sarasota’s (FASS’s) iconic Florida artists’ collection in the Van Wezel Performing Arts Center.
 Summers find him teaching at the renowned Chautauqua Institution in New York State.
 He has studied with distinguished teachers throughout the US.
 BA & MA, SUNY College at Buffalo, and additional studies at the University of Art in Siena, Italy.

 Bob Collins’ love affair with the circus was nurtured when he first visited Sarasota as a child, beginning in 1950.
 Since then, he has enjoyed a 44-year career in entertainment marketing, working for such shows as Ice Capades, World Wrestling Entertainment, and Ringling Bros. and Barnum & Bailey.
 He also served on the board of the Circus Arts Conservatory, helping to preserve and promote the legacy of the circus in Sarasota.
 He enjoys showing people The Circus Side of Sarasota by conducting “Big Top” tours and giving lectures about our charming and historic “Circus City.”